Cvikli/ModelContextProtocolClients.jl/README.md

 - [x] NodeJS MCP server run by the MCPClient
 - [x] Python MCP server run by the MCPClient
 - [x] Other language MCP server to be run by MCPClient (you only need to setup it and then send the "run command")
-- [ ] MCP server exploration per folder
+- [x] MCP server exploration per folder
-  - [ ] Initialization of the server could be automatized like installation and so on
+- [x] Initialization of the server could be automatized like installation and so on
 - [ ] configuration deduction (So we should be able to know what are the required environment variables nd list them somehow)
-  - [ ] Python and nodejs server could be handled more seamlessly
-- [ ] Anthropic Desktop configuration could be used to initialize system
+- [x] Anthropic Desktop configuration could be used to initialize system
-  - [ ] mcp.json
+  - [x] mcp.json
-  - [ ] mcpServers
+  - [x] mcpServers
 - [ ] Remote MCP usage?
 - [ ] Transport layer support:
   - [x] stdio (so local servers should be supported)
   - [ ] SSE transportlayer support?
   - [ ] Websocket?
 - [ ] MCP Standard compliance https://modelcontextprotocol.io/
+- [ ] https://claudedesktopconfiggenerator.com/ how does this able to generate the ENV tag too??

 Note we have this to create julia MCP servers: https://github.com/JuliaSMLM/ModelContextProtocol.jl